 10. Yoghurt should be thick, creamy and slightly sour.
 I prefer balkan style astro yoghurt or the 3.5% plain astro yoghurt.

-11. Use the darker variety of cinnamon not the lighter ceylon cinnamon which is mostly used in making sweet dishes.
+11. Use the darker variety of cinnamon (cassia bark) not the lighter Ceylon cinnamon which is mostly used in making sweet dishes.

-12. For food coloring use the natural food coloring such as cochineal.
-Other dyes (red no.1 and red no.40) carry great health risks as they come from petroleum byproducts.
+12. For food colouring use the natural food colouring such as cochineal.
+Other dyes (red no.1 and red no.40) carry great health risks as they come from petroleum by products.